 Middleman held in connection with bribery case involving ED official: CBI

-The officer managed to give a slip to the Central Bureau of Investigation during a trap operation on Sunday and is yet to join the investigation, while his brother has been arrested by the federal agency, the officials added.
+The officer managed to give a slip to the Central Bureau of Investigation (CBI) during a trap operation on Sunday (December 22) and is yet to join the investigation, while his brother has been arrested by the federal agency, the officials added.

 The CBI arrested “middleman” Neeraj on Saturday and produced him before a special court that sent him to the agency’s custody for a day, they said.